YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 ---------------

 The Mojito CLI also has commands for creating documentation, building HTML5 applications, and creating a visual graph of dependencies.
-We’re going to hold off on looking at these commands until we have an application.
-Feel free to check out the Mojito CLI documentation if you’re itching to learn more.
+We're going to hold off on looking at these commands until we have an application.
+Check out the `Mojito CLI documentation <../reference/mojito_cmdline.html>`_ if you're itching to learn more.

-.. tip::   Nulla mattis volutpat justo, et elementum quam condimentum vel.

 .. _01_cli-create:

 Creating the Application
 ========================

 #.
-Let’s first create our application with the create command.
-We’re using the default for the
+Let's first create our application with the create command.
+We're using the default for the
-   simple reason that the simple application gives us too little to work with, and the full application includes a lot of features that we won’t need and may just be confusing.
+   simple reason that the simple application gives us too little to work with, and the full application includes a lot of features that we won't need and may just be confusing.
-   Once you’ve finished this tutorial, you very well may opt to start with the full application to quicken development.
+   Once you've finished this tutorial, you very well may opt to start with the full application to quicken development.

    ``$ mojito create app 01_mojito_cli_basics``

 #.
 Change to your application directory, which you need to do to create mojits.
-   Our dashboard application is going to get statistics from GitHub, so let’s create the mojit that will be doing a lot of work for us now.
+   Our dashboard application is going to get statistics from GitHub, so let's create the mojit that will be doing a lot of work for us now.

    ``$ mojito create mojit Github``

 #.
-Let’s run some tests now.
+Let's run some tests now.
 First, run the application unit tests, which, in reality,
    just runs all the unit tests of your mojits.

    ``$ mojito test app .``

-   You’ll see that a controller and a model test passed and that results were saved to ``artifacts/test/result.xml``.
+   You'll see that a controller and a model test passed and that results were saved to ``artifacts/test/result.xml``.

 #.
 Since we only have one mojit, the application unit tests and the mojit unit tests